vishvAsa/devaH/jyotisham/history/calendar_reform_comittee_report/02_PART-A/02_Committee_work.md

 ## EXAMINATION OF THE EXISTING CALENDARS

-With a view to examining the existing calendars, as per terms of reference, all the Pañcanga makers in different states of India were requested by a Press communique' issued by the C.S.I.R. in March 1953, to send 3 copies of their Pañcāngas covering the year 1953-54.
+With a view to examining the existing calendars, as per terms of reference, all the pañcāṅga makers in different states of India were requested by a Press communique' issued by the C.S.I.R. in March 1953, to send 3 copies of their Pañcāngas covering the year 1953-54.
 As a result of this request many calendars were received from different parts of India, a list of which is given as Annexure V. Some difficulty was experienced in studying the exact nature of these calendars due to language difficulty and want of the required data in these calendars.
 Accordingly a questionnaire was issued in November 1953, to all these and also to some other calendar makers whose addresses were known, requesting them to furnish certain data relating to their calendars.
 The questionnaire together with the replies so far received will be found as Annexure VI.

 ## SUGGESTIONS RECEIVED FOR CALENDAR REFORM